Jane Cunningham Croly

-Jane finished her childhood in Poughkeepsie, New York, and Wappinger's Falls, New York.
-She received her early education by reading widely in her father's library.
+Jane finished her childhood in Poughkeepsie and Wappinger’s Falls, New York.
+She received her early education by reading widely in her father’s library.
 She lived and kept house for a time for her brother, a Congregationalist minister in Worcester, Massachusetts.
-She taught school there and wrote a semi-monthly newspaper for her brother's congregation.
+She taught school there and wrote a semi-monthly newspaper for her brother’s congregation.

 In 1854, at age 25, Jane came to New York City in search of work.
-Her father had died, leaving her without a means of support.
-The New York Tribune accepted her first article, and she began working as a journalist for the New York Sunday Times and Noah's Weekly Messenger, where she started using the pen name, Jennie June (a la Fanny Fern) and wrote a women's column called "Parlor and Side-walk Gossip."
-One account describes her as "small of stature . . . charming in manner with attractive blue eyes and brown hair, but beneath her engaging personality dwelt an independent spirit."
+The New York Tribune accepted her first article, and she began working as a journalist for the New York Sunday Times and Noah’s Weekly Messenger, where she started using the pen name Jennie June and wrote a women’s column called “Parlor and Side-walk Gossip.”
+One account describes her as “small of stature…charming in manner with attractive blue eyes and brown hair, but beneath her engaging personality dwelt an independent spirit.”

 In 1856, she married a staff writer for the Herald, David Goodman Croly, a self-educated Irish immigrant who, as an editor, would be credited with pioneering the format of the modern Sunday newspaper.
-Jane's column was popular, and by 1857, she became one of the first women to syndicate her column, sending it off to newspapers in New Orleans, Richmond, Baltimore and Louisville.
+Jane’s column was popular, and by 1857, she became one of the first women syndicated columnists, appearing in newspapers in New Orleans, Richmond, Baltimore and Louisville.

 Croly formed the General Federation of Women’s Clubs in 1890, to support clubs throughout the nation and further their efforts at providing education, improved working conditions, health care, scholarships and other reforms.
 Croly also founded the New York Women’s Press Club in 1889.

-Croly first came to New York because she needed to support herself.
 Throughout her life, Croly would be the major provider for her family.
-Her husband quit his editing position in 1877 to spread the doctrine of Auguste Comte's Positivsm.
-Croly became the sole source of the family's income.
-Her husband's health began to decline soon after, leaving him an invalid until his death in 1889.
-Meanwhile, with the end of Demorest's magazine ventures in 1887, and an unsuccessful attempt to revive Godey's Lady's Book (in which she bought a half interest) Croly turned her attention toward the founding of a magazine for her Federation, initially entitled the Woman's Cycle.
-It merged and eventually became the New Cycle, folding in 1896.
-Croly spent her last years writing her History of the Woman's Club Movement.
-She broke her hip in 1898, and suffered financially from the misdealings of a trustee.
+Her husband quit his editing position in 1877 to spread the doctrine of Auguste Comte’s Positivsm.
+Croly became the sole source of the family’s income.
+Her husband’s health began to decline soon after, leaving him an invalid until his death in 1889.
+Meanwhile, with the end of Demorest’s magazine ventures in 1887, and an unsuccessful attempt to revive Godey’s Lady’s Book (in which she bought a half interest) Croly turned her attention toward the founding of a magazine for her Federation, initially entitled the Woman’s Cycle.
+Croly spent her last years writing her History of the Woman’s Club Movement.
 She died in New York City in 1901, and was buried in Lakewood, N.J., beside her husband.

-Like many prominent women of her day, Croly's position on women's issues was contradictory.
-She recognized that the middle-class woman was losing her place of authority in the home as industrialization and servants freed her from housework, and new avenues of responsibility outside the home opened slowly if at all; she was becoming, as she wrote in 1869, "a child to be caressed, waited upon and provided for."
+Like many prominent women of her day, Croly’s position on women’s issues was contradictory.
+She recognized that the middle-class woman was losing her place of authority in the home as industrialization and servants freed her from housework, and new avenues of responsibility outside the home opened slowly if at all; she was becoming, as she wrote in 1869, “a child to be caressed, waited upon and provided for.”
 Croly wrote earlier in her career that the answer to this problem lay not in political empowerment or outside employment, but in paying more attention to housekeeping and mothering.
 However, Croly became very involved in supporting better working conditions for women, supporting professional female journalists, and personally advised and assisted educated girls looking for employment.
-Through her dedication to women's clubs, she revealed a commitment to women helping each other obtain the education and other reforms the society of men had failed to support.
-This commitment may not have been as apparent when she wrote Jennie June's American Cookery Book as when she wrote The History of the Woman's Club Movement, which contains a hand-written "Dedication" at the front that reads "This book has been a labor of love; and it is lovingly dedicated to the Twentieth Century Woman by one who has seen, and shared in the struggles, hopes, and aspirations of the women of the Nineteenth Century."
+Through her dedication to women’s clubs, she revealed a commitment to women helping each other obtain the education and other reforms the society of men had failed to support.
 Jennie June was looking ahead, not behind.